CommE2E/comm/docs/dev_environment.md

 ## PHP

-[PHP](https://www.php.net) is needed for both Arcanist and PHPMyAdmin.
-As of macOS 12 (Monterrey), PHP is no longer bundled with the OS and needs to be installed via Homebrew.
+[PHP](https://www.php.net) is needed for Arcanist.
+As of macOS 12 (Monterey), PHP is no longer bundled with the OS and needs to be installed via Homebrew.

 ```
 brew install php; brew upgrade php